NielMc/msp-1/README.md

 - The whole community on [Slack](https://slack.com/intl/en-gb).

-- My Code Institute Mentor.

 ## Content

  I wrote all content myself how ever I did take inspiration from the typed adds at [Dreads.co.uk](https://www.dreadz.co.uk/pages/uk-dreading-services-companies-and-dreadlock-maintenance-salons#Essex).

  # Acknowledgements

- - The freinds that helped to test the site.
+ - I would like to thank The freinds that helped to test the site.

- - My code Institute Mentor
+- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.

+- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.

- - My City of bristol college Lecturer
+ - I would like to thank My City of bristol college Lecturer